What is Immunotherapy? A Guide to Treatment, Side Effects, and Results

 The immune system is a collection of organs, tissues, specialized cells, and substances that protect the body against infection and disease.
 While the immune system can often handle very small tumors on its own, either by destroying them or keeping them from growing, it can sometimes fail – either because a tumor grows too large, the cancer cells are too well camouflaged, or the tumor cells are able to stave off an immune system attack.

-There are several types of immunotherapy for cancer:
+Today, there are several types of immunotherapies for cancer:

 • Some help train the immune system to better recognize and attack cancer cells.